stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 ### FREQ-26 - Reporting (Content Engagement between News Content and Occupation)

-City managers SHALL be able to view engagement analytics of the news content viewed by citizens based on the citizen's occupation.
+City managers MAY be able to view engagement analytics of the news content viewed by citizens based on the citizen's occupation.

 #### System Requirements